ivarprudnikov/ivarprudnikov.com/_posts/2020-11-20-how-did-i-end-up-working-from-home-story.md

 * Having strict time for yourself, reading/listening books, podcasts;
 * Taking an online course.
 This proved to have a weird effect on me, I felt like I've done something outstanding despite the practicalities of content being questionable.
 * Join a local club, nowadays people use conference call apps like Zoom to keep in touch.
 There is no exception in my local [Toastmasters club](https://www.toastmasters.org/find-a-club), you might try it as well, guests can join for free.
 * Doing an entire course.
-I got my motorcycle licence and now fantasise myself on a trip around the world.
+I got my motorcycle licence and now fantasise being on a trip around the world.
 * Using your hands more.
 Buy that IKEA set and enjoy building it.
 * Experiments with the food - try fasting.
 * Try eliminating one habit.